AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 matter - objects (bodies, particles) having mass.
 In previous

-particularities (singularities) in the field, which leads to many difficulties (see
+some particularities (singularities) in the field, which leads to many difficulties (see

-introduced from the outside, and it was not clear how to derive
+internal motion were introduced from the outside, and it was not

-them within a closed theory.
+clear how to derive them within a closed theory.

-geometrodynamics.
-If we take Schwarzschild's
+It is different in geometrodynamics.
+If we

-geometry in empty asymptotically planar spacetime, the ordinary
+take Schwarzschild's geometry in empty asymptotically planar

-law of gravity will apply at great distances from the center as
+spacetime, the ordinary law of gravity will apply at great

-if there were real matter in the center.
-It is thus an empty
+distances from the center as if there were real matter in the

-curved space in which gravitational attraction acts, so
+center.
+It is thus an empty curved space in which gravitational

-" matter without matter ".
-However, it is a model
+However, it is a artifical model with a topology different

-contains a singularity (§3.4).
+from the Euclidean topology and contains a singularity (§3.4).

 Geons

-Hewever, the laws of general theory of relativity allow
+However, the laws of general theory of relativity allow

 the existence of objects with the usual Euclidean topology and